Camping near Carcoar Dam

 Mount Testa Campgrounds

-9 sites · Lodging, RVs, Tents250 acres · Bathurst, NSW
+10 sites · RVs, Tents250 acres · Bathurst, NSW

 Owned and run by our family for over 20 years.
 We have loved the farm so much we decided others should get to experience it too and let them get out and take in the peace and serenity of being in nature.
-We offer 6 spacious campsites as well as a self sufficient cabin overlooking stunning sunset views to the west of our property.
+We offer 7 spacious campsites as well as a self sufficient cabin overlooking stunning sunset views to the west of our property.
 We also have communal flushable toilets for our campers.
 Escape the busy city life and come light a campfire and watch the sunrise and sunset and enjoy the amazing views and wildlife and keep an eye out for koalas in the trees.
 Bathurst is known for motorsports thanks to Mount Panorama, one of the world’s most famous circuits.
 It hosts a number of international racing events, including the Bathurst 12 Hour and the Bathurst 1000.
-When it's not being used for a race, the public can take a spin around the course.
+When it's not being used for a race, the public can take a spin around the course and visit wineries along the track.
 Visit the National Motor Racing Museum, right next to the track.
 The Australian Fossil and Mineral Museum boasts a Tyrannosaurus Rex skeleton and the Bathurst Regional Art Gallery is home to a wonderful collection of Australian paintings and contemporary artworks.
 Spend the day in Bathurst by seeing many of the amazing sites including the famous Ben Chiffley Dam and spend the day on the water and even a short drive to Rockley to visit the famous pub now owned by Matt Moran.
 Find us on Instagram @mounttesta

 Pets